What’s really at stake in the US moves to target TikTok?

 The ability of governments, corporations and powerful interests to direct the flow of information has come under greater scrutiny in recent years.
 Last year’s release of the so-called “Twitter Files” drew the interest of those seeking to understand infiltration into the engine rooms of social media.

 However, the findings came with a caveat.
-Billionaire Elon Musk, at that time positioning himself as a champion of free speech after his takeover of Twitter – now known as X – had carefully curated the documents to endorse his own right-wing grievances about liberal bias under previous owner Jack Dorsey.
+Billionaire Elon Musk – at that time positioning himself as a champion of free speech after his takeover of Twitter, now known as X – had carefully curated the documents to endorse his right-wing grievances about liberal bias under previous owner Jack Dorsey.

 Much of the story, told by handpicked journalists, fixated on the insular dynamics of US politics.
 And while the reveal was only partial, it was nonetheless damning, proving how the US government and security services systematically pressured the platform to suppress, moderate and amplify.